-Whether you are a novice or a veteran in mountain biking, trails in Kathmandu will keep you entertained.
-From fairly easy paths to challenging and technical single tracks is what the hills around the valley offers.
-While you discover more of Kathmandu, you are likely to be addicted to cycling as is the case with many in recent years.
-Mountain bikers in Kathmandu have never stopped exploring and newer trails are open to anyone wishing to take a diversion.
-We list here some routes that have been frequented by cycling enthusiasts.
+Whether you are a novice or a mountain biking veteran, Kathmandu's trails will keep you entertained.
+The hills around the valley offer easy paths to challenging and single technical tracks.
+While you discover more of Kathmandu, you are likely to be addicted to cycling, as is the case with many in recent years.
+However, mountain bikers in Kathmandu have never stopped exploring, and newer trails are open to anyone wishing to take a diversion.
+We list here some routes that cycling enthusiasts have frequented.

 Some of the Mountain Biking Routes in Kathmandu